Use your iPhone with one hand using Reachability

 - Swipe down on the bottom edge of the screen.

-Swipe up on the bottom edge of the screen where the line is.
+Swipe up on the bottom edge of the screen or tap the blank space at the top of the screen to return to full screen.
 Reachability will reset itself after a few seconds if you don't touch anything.

 How to use Reachability on iPhones with a Home button

-- Double-tap (don't press) the Home button when you're on a screen you'd like to use with Reachability.
+- Lightly Double-tap (don't click) the Home button when you're on a screen you'd like to use with Reachability.

-- Double-tap the Home button again to go back to normal.
+- Lightly Double-tap the Home button again or tap the blank space at the top of the screen to return to full screen.
 Reachability will reset itself after a few seconds if you don't touch anything.